X3I/poketwo.com/items/coin-case.md

 ## Kanto

-You can find a Coin Case two buildings to the east of the Celadon Game Corner, you can talk to Mr. Crowley and he’ll give you one.
+You can find a Coin Case two buildings to the east of the Celadon Game Corner, you can talk to Mr. Crowley and he'll give you one.

 ## Johto